 Amortization is attributable to office furniture and equipment for its shared office facilities.
-Amortization was lower in the first quarter of 2021 as certain office equipment have been fully amortized in 2020 although there were acquisitions in the first quarter which resulted in slightly higher amortization in the second quarter of 2021.
+Amortization was lower in the first quarter of 2021 as certain office equipment have been fully amortized in 2020 although there were acquisitions in the first quarter which resulted in slightly higher amortization in the subsequent quarters in 2021.

 Employee remuneration directly related to mineral exploration projects and corporate development were allocated to those specific activities rather than to operations.
 In August 2020, a non technical senior officer was hired with capital markets experience which increased remuneration in the remaining quarters of 2020 and into 2021.
-In the second quarter of 2021, increases in employee remuneration were attributable to bonuses paid, executive recruiter fees incurred for seeking a new senior officer, and interim fees charged by a technical director to act as a qualified person to review and approve technical exploration results.
+In the second quarter of 2021, increases in employee remuneration were attributable to bonuses paid, executive recruiter fees incurred for seeking a new senior officer, and interim fees charged by a technical director to act as a qualified person to review and approve technical exploration results which interim fees continued into the third quarter.

+Legal fees were lower in 2021 than in 2020.
 In the first quarter of 2020, modifications to exercise prices of stock options necessitated regulatory filings and approvals which increased legal fees.
 For the third quarter of 2020, such expenses were incurred for its corporate compliance for stock option grants and engagement of investor relation consultants.
 Nominal fees were incurred in the fourth quarter of 2020.
-Legal services rendered in the first two quarters of 2021 relate to annual corporate filings and updates in domestic and foreign jurisdictions and regulatory filings and were minimal.
+Legal services rendered in 2021 relate to annual corporate filings and updates in domestic and foreign jurisdictions and regulatory filings and were minimal.